Roomify/repairtagger-docs/admin/notificationtemplates.rst

 Templates
 ************

-There are four notification templates that are used:
+There are four notification templates that are used in the Repairtagger app:

 `Sms template`_